-A quorum was present with Chair Readler and committee members Brooks, Coley, Cupp, Curtin, and Taft in attendance.
+A quorum was present with Vice-chair Gilbert and committee members Beckett, Coley, and Taft in attendance.
+At the invitation of the vice-chair, Representative Glenn Holmes and Senator Vernon Sykes participated as ex officio non-voting members of the committee.
 Approval of Minutes:

-The minutes of the November 10, 2016 meeting were approved.
+The minutes of the January 12, 2017 meeting of the committee were approved.